ahrlima/django-aws/README.md

 - `nat.useNatInstance` toggles the development NAT instance in place of NAT Gateways.
 - `rds.enableReplica` provisions an optional read replica when set to `true`.
 - The primary RDS instance is provisioned with deletion protection and a `RETAIN` removal policy so the database survives stack rollbacks or accidental deletes, and the DbInit Lambda now reads the master credentials from Secrets Manager instead of relying on IAM tokens.
-- `ecs.imageTag` chooses which tag the ECS service should deploy from the provisioned ECR repository.
 - `observability.alertEmail` sets the destination for CloudWatch alarms.

 Global defaults (naming, tagging, security toggles) are defined in `config/globals.ts`.